DucManhPhan/DucManhPhan.github.io/_posts/2020-05-07-understanding-about-docker.md

     - Download Docker Desktop for Windows

+        Before setting up Docker on Windows, we need to install or upgrade WSL to WSL 2.
+We can check it on the following page: [The guide to install WSL 2 on Windows 10](https://linuxteamvietnam.us/huong-dan-cai-dat-wsl-2-tren-windows-10/)

         To install Docker for Windows, we need to download docker desktop from [https://hub.docker.com/editions/community/docker-ce-desktop-windows/](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).

         ![](../img/CI-CD/docker/setup-docker-1.png)